marcells/node-build-monitor/README.md

 ### Run it with Docker (in production)

-You can try out or install the build monitor server with [Docker](https://www.docker.com/) easily.
+You can try out or install the build monitor with [Docker](https://www.docker.com/) easily.

+__TL;DR:__ Go to the [docker directory](docker/), edit the file `config.json` and execute the script, which you need.

+Below is each step of the script explained in detail.

 #### 1. Create Dockerfile